Regenstrief InstituteSNOMED International

 LOINC Ontology Release Notes

-This release contains approximately 35,000 SNOMED CT concepts representing both active and discouraged laboratory LOINC Terms.
-The majority of the LOINC concepts (~76%) included are fully defined.
+This release contains over 41,000 SNOMED CT concepts representing both active and discouraged laboratory LOINC Terms.
+The majority of the LOINC concepts (~78%) included are sufficiently defined.
 In terms of coverage of the most used LOINC concepts, this release of the LOINC Ontology features:

 Areas of content specifically excluded from this release include: